AlexJBernard/Simple-Posting-WebApp/README.md

 Was created using the PHP-Slim skeleton and Vue's Scaffolding for Single Page Applications.

+**WARNING:** This project may be in continuous development, and as such, certain sections may be incomplete or outdated.

 ## Purpose
 The following program was made for me to practice and learn more about using PHP, Vue, MySQL, and Docker.
+While the project's scope is limited, I aim to to add on features that will challenge my current understanding of each tool over time.

+During my senior year at NC State University, I was tasked with making a web application for the college's Computer Science department.
+This project made use of the school's authentication program Shibboleth, along with a list of existing usernames and ids for several staff members.
+Due to the potential sensitivity of this information, I beleved it was prudent to not use this project as an example of portfolio work.
+However, this left me with no projects of my own to prove or demonstrate my current proficiency with PHP, Apache, or Docker.
+Because of this, I opted to create an application that makes use of several of the same techniques used on my previous project, alongside other frameworks and practices I have not used prior.
+While this project serves no pratical service, I hope it is sufficient as a demonstration of technical skill.

 ## Running Program
 The following project can be run either by using Docker, or by running each component individually.